 Try everything

-• Temperature: If Baby is just a little more sensitive right now, they could easily be feeling a little hotter or cooler than you realize, so experimenting a little with layering could get you to an unexpected solution.
+- Temperature: If Baby is a little more sensitive right now, they could easily be feeling a little hotter or cooler than you realize.
+Experimenting with a bit of layering could lead to an unexpected solution.

-• Food: Whether Baby is breastfed or formula-fed, there’s a chance that they could be responding to a food sensitivity, most commonly milk protein or some kind of medication through breast milk.
-If Baby‘s flare-ups of colic seem like they might correspond with eating, it might be worth looking into switching them onto another type of formula or altering your diet to see if it helps.
+- Food: Whether Baby is breastfed or formula-fed, there’s a chance that they could be responding to a food sensitivity: most commonly, milk protein or some kind of medication through breast milk.
+If Baby‘s flare-ups of colic seem like they might correspond with eating, it could be worth looking into switching them onto another type of formula or altering your diet to see if it helps.
 Some substances, especially, dairy products, can take a while to leave your breast milk, so if you try changing your diet to try to help with Baby‘s colic, give it a week before you decide whether or not it worked.

-• Reflux: Another underlying issue that could be adding to Baby‘s colic is reflux, which can cause pain for Baby while feeding, or can cause gas or heartburn.
+- Reflux: Another underlying issue that could be adding to Baby‘s colic is reflux, which can cause pain for Baby while feeding, and can cause gas or heartburn.
 If reflux is part of the problem, the doctor may be able to prescribe medication, recommend gripe water as an herbal supplement, or recommend a different position for Baby to sleep in.

 Get out